25 Important Facts You Should Know Before Getting Ducks

 15. Some Ducks Take a Break from Laying During the Winter Months

-Ducks can take a break from laying when the days get short.
+Ducks can take a break from laying when the days get short and the weather grows cold.
 With chickens they just slow down on their laying but don’t typically stop completely.
 I say ducks CAN take a break because not all ducks are the same.

 My ducks started on laying on Jan 4th at six months old.
-I’m located in Canada so we were in our darkest days of winter when they started laying.
+I’m located on the west coast of Canada so we were in our darkest days of winter with temperatures between -5C and 10C when they started laying.
 They have both continually laid an egg every day since about two weeks after their first egg.

 The ducks are two weeks apart in age and started laying 2-3 weeks apart.
 Both ducks would have the odd day during the first couple weeks where they wouldn’t lay.
 But they never went more than 1 day without laying.